 Whatever hardware you use, selecting the right light bulb is important for both aesthetics and preservation of the works, which can be damaged by ultraviolet (UV) light or heat.

 While halogen bulbs were the traditional standard for art display, they have been displaced by LEDs, which offer much longer life, far higher energy efficiency, and cooler operation, with newer versions providing excellent illumination quality.
 Halogen bulbs should no longer be used for art display as the special art-safe versions (which featured shielding to filter out the UV wavelengths they produce) have largely been discontinued by manufacturers.

 Avoid fluorescent bulbs, which generate UV and tend to distort colors.

-A bulb’s color temperature has a major impact on how your works look.
+A bulb’s color temperature has a major impact on how your works will look.
 Lower temperature ratings (under 3000 degrees Kelvin) produce warmer light, higher ones cooler light.
-You’ll need to evaluate your specific display to choose which looks best, and check bulbs carefully for their temperature rating.
+Temperatures right around that 3000 degree dividing line provide a neutral effect, but you may wish to evaluate several options to see what looks best on your specific display.
 Ideally, standardize on one type and buy some spares, to avoid distracting your viewers with different-color beams.

 Also, note that reflector-type bulbs (such as PAR and MR16 types) come in a range of beam shapes – from as narrow as 10 degrees to 50 degrees or more.
 This can be useful in matching the size and shape of works on display to the position of available light fixtures.
 Use a narrow beam if you have a small piece that’s relatively far from the light source, or a wide beam for a larger, closer piece.